newton-physics/mujoco-usd-converter/CONTRIBUTING.md

 The default branch is named `main` and it is a protected branch.
 Our internal CI Pipeline automatically builds & tests all changes from this branch on both Windows and Linux.
 However, all new features target the `main` branch, and we may merge code changes to this branch at any time; it is not guaranteed to be stable/usable and may break API/ABI regularly.

-We advise to use an official published wheel of the mjc-usd-converter, or source from the GitHub tag associated with it, to ensure stability.
+We advise to use an official published wheel of the mujoco-usd-converter, or source from the GitHub tag associated with it, to ensure stability.

 ### Development Branches